maxuapro/maxuapro/readme.md

       this
       page and we have something to talk about.
 Now go carefully through my repos and remember everything you saw, because
-      I'be asking about them on our interview... and 2.
+      I'll be asking about them on our interview... and 2.
 You are very likely here to offer me a cooperation of a kind, which is always good news for me )
     </p>
   </div>